-For both themes their strategy is:
+For both themes, their strategy is:

-- To consider the effects of deafness, delayed language development and Sign Language use across the life span by studying children, adolescents and adults including those with impaired signing;
+- To consider the effects of deafness, delayed language development, and Sign Language use across the life span by studying children, adolescents and adults, including those with impaired signing;

 - To investigate similarities and differences between groups of individuals (e.g., native signers and late learners) at both behavioural and neural levels.
-In their research the views of professional groups who work with d/Deaf individuals as well as organisations of and for d/Deaf people have been taken into account to ensure that this practical impact will continue.
+In their research, the views of professional groups who work with d/Deaf individuals as well as organisations of and for d/Deaf people have been taken into account to ensure that this practical impact will continue.

-DCAL received an award back in February for the most significant research contribution to Deaf studies at Royal Association of the Deaf (RAD)’s 175th Birthday Honours Awards Ceremony.
+DCAL received an award back in February for the most significant research contribution to Deaf studies at the Royal Association of the Deaf (RAD)’s 175th Birthday Honours Awards Ceremony.

 Continuous Professional Development (CPD)